 Permanent employment contracts

 Permanent employment contracts have no expiration date.
 A trial period usually precedes a permanent employment contract.
 This trial period has a maximum duration of six months, and the rights and obligations of both parties are the same as in the case of a permanent contract.
-In order to be valid and legally binding, an employment contract must be done in writing.
-It should be concluded before the employee begins his/her work and it should contain information such as: identification details for the employer and employee, job title and description, type of contract, length of the trial period, the salary and daily work hours.
+An employment contract must be written in writing to be valid and legally binding.
+It should be concluded before the employee begins his/her work, and it should contain information such as identification details for the employer and employee, job title and description, type of contract, length of the trial period, salary, and daily work hours.

 Fixed-term employment contracts